mxagar/tool_guides/docker/docker_howto.md

 - The version matters because the industry is advancing very fast!
 - Three types of installations
 	1. Direct local: Linux only; each kernel and architecture has its version/edition, do not use default generic packages!
-	2. Mac/Windows suite: they do not support Docker natively, but need to start a small virtual machine; however, we get a suite of tools and a GUI for interacting with Docker
+	2. Mac/Windows suite: they do not support Docker natively, but need to start a small linux virtual machine; however, we get a suite of tools and a GUI for interacting with Docker
 	3. Cloud: AWS/Azure/Google; these are usually teh Linux version but with extended features for cloud platforms
 - Since 2017 and version `1.13`, the `YY.MM` versioning convention is used, like with Ubuntu: `17.03`, `17.04`, ...